 7. What are the other environmental impacts of data centres?

-Data centres generate a lot of heat and need huge amounts of water for cooling.
-A small one-megawatt data centre using traditional cooling methods can use around 26 million litres of water a year – enough for more than 150 average Australian homes.
-As southern Australia experiences one of its most severe droughts to date, water resources will become even more limited in some parts of the country in coming years under the changing climate.
+Data centres generate a lot of heat and need significant amounts of water for cooling.
+Some large data centres currently use up to 40 million litres a day – enough for up to 80,000 Australian homes.
+As southern Australia experiences one of its most severe droughts to date, water resources will become even more limited in some parts of the country in coming years with a changing climate.
 It’s critical that we manage the growth in data centres without placing extra strain on water supplies.

 For example, we should ensure data centres are located in areas with sufficient water supply and infrastructure, and adopt systems that recover, treat and reuse water.
 New technologies are emerging too.
 In China, there is already one commercial-scale underwater data centre, and more are being built – using seawater for cooling rather than valuable freshwater.
 Roughly 40 percent of the electricity consumed by a typical data centre is for cooling – so innovative approaches like this are a win-win.